wouterd/docker-maven-plugin/README.md

 # Building the project

 To build the project, you will need Maven and Java8.
-The plugin itself doesn't require Java 8, but some integration tests use Java 8.
-The plugin will still create java 7 byte code, no worries. :-)

 To build the project and run all the tests, run: